-Network motifs.
-Another recent attempt at relating the notions of "scale-free" 2.3.3. and "self-similar" for arbitrary graphs through the more structurally driven concept of "coarse-graining" is due to Itzkovitz et al. [Itzkovitz et al. 05].
-More specifically, the main focus in [Itzkovitz et al. 05] is on investigating the local structure of basic network building blocks, termed motifs, that recur throughout a network and are claimed to be part of many natural and man-made systems [Shen-Orr et al. 02, Milo et al. 02].
-The idea is that by identifying motifs that appear in a given network at much higher frequencies than in comparable random networks, it is possible to move beyond studying macroscopic statistical features of networks (e.g., power law degree sequences) and try to understand some of the networks' more microscopic and structural features.
+Another recent attempt at relating the notions of "scale-free" and "self-similar" for arbitrary graphs through the more structurally driven concept of "coarse-graining" is due to Itzkovitz et al. [52].
+More specifically, the main focus in [52] is on investigating the local structure of basic network building blocks, termed motifs, that recur throughout a network and are claimed to be part of many natural and man-made systems [86, 64].
+The idea is that by identifying motifs that appear in a given network at much higher frequencies than in comparable random networks, it is possible to move beyond studying macroscopic statistical features of networks (e.g. power law degree sequences) and try to understand some of the networks' more microscopic and structural features.
 The proposed approach is based on simplifying complex network structures by creating appropriately coarse-grained networks in which each node represents an entire pattern (i.e., network motif) in the original network.
-Recursing on the coarse-graining procedure yields networks at different levels of resolution, and a network is called "scale-free" if the coarse-grained counterparts are "self-similar" in the sense that the same coarse-graining procedure with the same set of network motifs applies at each level of resolution.
-When applying their approach to an engineered network (electric circuit) and a biological network (protein-signaling network), Itzkovitz et al. found that while each of these networks exhibits well-defined (but different) motifs, their coarse-grained counterparts systematically display very different motifs at each level.
+Recursing on the coarse-graining procedure yields networks at different levels of resolution, and a network is called "scale-free" if the coarse-grained counterparts are "selfsimilar" in the sense that the same coarse-graining procedure with the same set of network motifs applies at each level of resolution.
+When applying their approach to an engineered network (electric circuit) and a biological network (proteinsignaling network), Itzkovitz et al. found that while each of these networks exhibits well-defined (but different) motifs, their coarse-grained counterparts systematically display very different motifs at each level.

-A lesson learned from the work in [Itzkovitz et al. 05] is that networks that have scaling degree sequences need not have coarse-grained counterparts that are self-similar.
+A lesson learned from the work in [52] is that networks that have scaling degree sequences need not have coarse-grained counterparts that are self-similar.
 This further motivates appropriately narrowing the definition of "scale-free" so that it does imply some kind of self-similarity.
-In fact, the examples considered in [Itzkovitz et al. 05] indicate that engineered or biological networks may be the opposite of "scale-free" or "self-similar"-their structure at each level of resolution is different, and the networks are "scale-rich" or "selfdissimilar."
-As pointed out in [Itzkovitz et al. 05], this observation contrasts with prevailing views based on statistical mechanics near phase-transition points that emphasize how self-similarity, scale invariance, and power laws coincide in complex systems.
-It also suggests that network models that emphasize the latter views may be missing important structural features [Itzkovitz et al. 05, ?].
-A more formal definition of self-dissimilarity was recently given by Wolpert and Macready [Wolpert and Macready 00, Wolpert and Macready 04], who proposed it as a characteristic measure of complex systems.
+In fact, the examples considered in [52] indicate that engineered or biological networks may be the opposite of "scale-free" or "selfsimilar"-their structure at each level of resolution is different, and the networks are "scale-rich" or "self-dissimilar."
+As pointed out in [52], this observation contrasts with prevailing views based on statistical mechanics near phase-transition points which emphasize how self-similarity, scale invariance, and power laws coincide in complex systems.
+It also suggests that network models that emphasize the latter views may be missing important structural features [52, 53].
+A more formal definition of self-dissimilarity was recently given by Wolpert and Macready [103, 104] who proposed it as a characteristic measure of complex systems.
 Motivated by a data-driven approach, Wolpert and Macready observed that many complex systems tend to exhibit different structural patterns over different space and time scales.
 Using examples from biological and economic/social systems, their approach is to consider and quantify how such complex systems process information at different scales.
 Measuring a system's self-dissimilarity across different scales yields a complexity "signature" of the system at hand.
 Wolpert and Macready suggest that by clustering such signatures, one obtains a purely data-driven, yet natural, taxonomy for broad classes of complex systems.